HRTMS Job Description Management

 | NI-Technician, Pharmacy (Retail Pharm) J o b D e s c r i p t i o n | | |

-JOB INFORMATION | Effective Date: | 7/24/2025 | Entity: | Illinois | Job Code: | NI-7172AC-B | Job Title: | NI-Technician, Pharmacy (Retail Pharm) | Exemption Status: | Non-Exempt | JOB SUMMARY | | | Assists the Pharmacist in providing service to all areas of the SwedishAmerican Hospital.
+JOB INFORMATION | Effective Date: | 2/4/2026 | Entity: | Illinois | Job Code: | NI-7172AC-B | Job Title: | NI-Technician, Pharmacy (Retail Pharm) | FLSA Exemption Status: | Non-Exempt | JOB SUMMARY | | | The Pharmacy Technician (Retail Pharm) assists the Pharmacist in providing service to all areas of the UW Health Hospital.
 Performs technical duties necessary to prepare and dispense medications.
 Assist customers in the pharmacy, collect payment and deliver outpatient medications to inpatients.
 Ensure pharmacy insurance claims are correctly adjudicated through the computer system for reimbursement by working with patients and calling insurance companies to address issues.
 Participates in continuous quality improvement activities and educational experiences in support of departmental philosophy and objectives, as well as Health System initiatives.
+The central refill Pharmacy Technician role will utilize the Prescription Renewal Delegation Protocol (186) that allows pharmacy technicians to authorize prescription renewals at primary care locations.
 Employees in this job code were licensed on or after 2007. | | | | | | | | |

 • | Accurately fills physician orders.
-Keeps proper records. | • | Accurately delivers medications and collects payment from inpatients | • | Performs the correct calculation for the compounding and packaging of medications. | • | Maintains a safe and clean pharmacy by complying with procedures and regulations. | • | Assists with inventory management by initiating the reorder process.
-Ensures adequate supply of medication and supplies and maintains accurate pricing. | • | Accurately enters and adjusts, as necessary, all drug charges in the computer following established procedures. | • | Contributes to the department QA/QI projects. |
+Keeps proper records. | • | Accurately delivers medications and collects payment | • | Performs the correct calculation for the compounding and packaging of medications. | • | Maintains a safe and clean pharmacy by complying with procedures and regulations. | • | Assists with inventory management by initiating the reorder process.
+Ensures adequate supply of medication and supplies and maintains accurate pricing. | • | Accurately enters and adjusts, as necessary, all drug charges in the computer following established procedures. | • | Contributes to the department QA/QI projects. | • | Allows the centralize refill Pharmacy Technicians to utilize the Prescription Renewal Delegation Protocol (186) that allows pharmacy technicians to authorize prescription renewals at primary care locations. |

-ALL DUTIES AND REQUIREMENTS MUST BE PERFORMED CONSISTENT WITH THE UW HEALTH PERFORMANCE STANDARDS. |
+As needed, additional responsibilities reasonably within the scope of duties and physical requirements may be assigned.
+ALL DUTIES AND REQUIREMENTS MUST BE PERFORMED CONSISTENT WITH THE UW HEALTH PERFORMANCE STANDARDS AND RESPECT FOR PEOPLE COMMITTMENTS. |

-Age Specific Competency (Clinical jobs only) | X | Clinical | | Provides age and culturally appropriate assessment/screening, interpretation of clinical and laboratory data and develops and implements age appropriate interventional and plans of care including education within the parameters of his/her position responsibilities and licensure. | | | | | | | |
+Age Specific Competency (Clinical jobs only) | X | Clinical | | Will provide all patients age and culturally appropriate assessment/screening and interpretation of clinical and laboratory data.
+Develops and implements age appropriate interventional plans of care including education within the parameters of their position responsibilities and licensure | | | | | | | |

-Education | Education Level | Education Details | Required/ Preferred | | | | | | | | |
+Education | Education Level | Education Details | Required/ Preferred | | | No minimum education. | Required | | | | | | | | |

-Work Experience | Experience | Experience Details | Required/ Preferred | | | | | | | | |
+Experience | Experience | Experience Details | Required/ Preferred | | | No experience. | Required | | | | | | | | |

-Illinois Licenses & Certifications | Licenses/Certification Details | Time Frame | Required/ Preferred | | Current licensure from the State of Illinois.
+Licenses & Certifications | Licenses/Certification Details | Time Frame | Required/ Preferred | | Current licensure from the State of Illinois.
 Candidates without a license may work in this role for 60 days from date of license application through Illinois Department of Professional and Financial Regulation.
 Those enrolled in an ACPE-accredited college of pharmacy are exempt from certification requirements, but will need to obtain a “Pharmacy Technician- Student Designation” license from IDFPR. | | Required | | Completion of Pharmacy Technician Certification within two (2) years of date license was first issued. | | Required | | | | | | | | |

-Required Skills, Knowledge, and Abilities | • | Successful completion of annual clinical, age and job specific competencies and skill verification tools required. | • | Good interpersonal, organizational and critical decision-making skills required. | • | Proficiency and ability to use a computer and a variety of common office equipment. | • | Ability to effectively communicate and develop collaborative working relationships with patients, medical staff and the public. | | | |
+Knowledge, Skills, and Abilities | • | Good interpersonal, organizational and critical decision-making skills required. | • | Proficiency and ability to use a computer and a variety of common office equipment. | • | Ability to effectively communicate and develop collaborative working relationships with patients, medical staff and the public. | | | |

 PHYSICAL REQUIREMENTS/WORKING CONDITIONS |